My Hands and Feet Are Always Cold — Should I Worry?

 If your doctor has ruled out any serious problems, keep in mind that the feeling of uncomfortably chilly fingers or toes often varies by the person.
 It’s generally based on personal comfort.

-“Feeling cold feet or hands when you get into bed just may be who you are, especially if there are no other symptoms,” Dr. Evans says.
+“Feeling cold feet or hands when you get into bed just may be who you are, especially if there are no other symptoms,” Dr. Bishop says.

 Cold hands and feet — especially in older people — also can be caused by PAD, which occurs when arteries become narrowed or blocked as plaque gradually forms inside the artery walls.